-Tom Samyn always enjoyed drawing, drafting and problem solving as a child, so a career as an architect was a natural choice.
-After working with Ward D’Elia in the 1970s, the two decided to form their own firm (Samyn-D’Elia) in 1980.
-Soon thereafter they decided to become Timberpeg Independent Representatives, reasoning that “Timberpeg was a good fit for us because we're architects who provide quality home design in an area that finds the timber frame structure both attractive and energy efficient.”
-Given their tireless work to satisfy their client’s needs, it is no wonder that Samyn-D’Elia is still an award-winning architectural firm over thirty years since their founding.
+Tom Samyn always enjoyed drawing, drafting, and problem-solving as a child, so a career as an architect was a natural choice.
+After working with Ward D’Elia in the 1970s, the two decided to form their firm (Samyn-D’Elia) in 1980.
+Soon thereafter they decided to become Timberpeg Independent Representatives, reasoning that “Timberpeg was a good fit for us because we’re architects who provide quality home design in an area that finds the timber frame structure both attractive and energy efficient.”
+Given their tireless work to satisfy their client’s needs, it is no wonder that Samyn-D’Elia is still an award-winning architectural firm over thirty years after its founding.

 Erich’s penchant for bringing modern touches to traditional timber frame construction is wonderfully demonstrated by the “Split Rock” house on Candlewood Lake in Connecticut.
-The house is set into the side of a cliff, and pays homage to the Arts and Crafts movement but with modern touches.
-The exterior trim and posts are painted a steel blue, combining a modern feel with the softness of wood.
+The house is set on the side of a cliff and pays homage to the Arts and Crafts movement but with modern touches.
+The exterior trim and posts are painted a steel blue, combining a modern feel with the softness of the wood.
 Inside, the rooms vary in their appearance.
-The living spaces maintain a traditional look, while the kitchen seamlessly blends the traditional wood tones with modern cabinets and stainless appliances.
-Some elements of the interior are distinctly modern, like the stainless steel staircase.
+The living spaces maintain a traditional look, while the kitchen seamlessly blends traditional wood tones with modern cabinets and stainless appliances.
+Some elements of the interior are distinctly modern, like the stainless-steel staircase.
 Erich described the project as “lots of challenging details, but lots of fun.”